Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Experiments

 \textbf{Implementation Details.} The visual backbone is initialized from MiT-B5~\cite{xie2021segformer}, and the audio encoder adopts HTSAT~\cite{chen2022hts} pretrained on AudioSet~\cite{gemmeke2017audio}.
-Our prototype memory bank is constructed following DDESeg~\cite{liu2025dynamic} from single-sounding source signals.
+Following DDESeg~\cite{liu2025dynamic}, we construct the prototype memory bank from single-sounding source signals.
+Specifically, we build the bank from training splits by filtering 12356/12202 single-source clips across 71/21 categories for AVS-Semantic/VPO-SS, respectively.
+For each category, HTSAT embeddings are clustered via K-means++, and the $K_c=5$ features nearest to the cluster center are fixed as prototypes, yielding 355/105 anchors in total.
 All experiments are conducted on a workstation equipped with eight NVIDIA RTX 4090 GPUs (24 GB each).
 Training uses the AdamW optimizer with an initial learning rate of $1\times10^{-4}$ and a batch size of 64.
 We also fix random seeds to ensure reproducibility.

 \textbf{Datasets and Metrics.} We evaluate DDAVS on two audio-visual segmentation benchmarks: AVSBench~\cite{zhou2022audio, zhou2024audio} and VPO~\cite{chen2024unraveling}, which cover single-source, multi-source, and semantic conditions.
 Following common practice~\cite{zhou2022audio, chen2024unraveling} in AVS, we adopt the Jaccard index ($\mathcal{J}$), the F-score ($\mathcal{F}$) and their average $\mathcal{J}\&\mathcal{F}$ as evaluation metrics.
 The F-score is $\mathcal{F} = \frac{(1+\beta^{2}) \cdot \text{Precision} \cdot \text{Recall}}{\beta^{2} \cdot \text{Precision} + \text{Recall}}, $ where $\beta^{2}=0.3$, which places more emphasis on recall.
 For AVSBench (including AVS-Object and AVS-Semantic), the scores are computed using the official TPAVI evaluation protocol~\cite{zhou2022audio}, while for VPO we follow the metric implementation of CAVP~\cite{chen2024unraveling}.